Xenonesis/DocMagic/PWA_IMPLEMENTATION.md

 4. The app will appear in your apps menu/desktop

 #### Mobile (iOS Safari)
-1. Open DocMagic in Safari
+1. Open docverse in Safari
 2. Tap the Share button (⬆️)
 3. Scroll down and tap "Add to Home Screen"
 4. Tap "Add" to confirm

 #### Mobile (Chrome Android)
-1. Open DocMagic in Chrome
+1. Open docverse in Chrome
 2. Look for the "Add to Home Screen" prompt
 3. Or tap the three dots menu → "Add to Home Screen"
 4. Tap "Add" to confirm